 To capture the northern lights, you'll be taking long exposure photographs to allow as much light into the sensor as possible using a DSLR or mirrorless camera in manual or bulb mode (more on that below.)
 Both full frame and modern crop-sensor cameras are excellent for capturing the northern lights.
 The Canon EOS Ra used to be the go-to camera for astrophotography, but that's just been discontinued.
 Excellent alternatives include the Nikon Z6 and Sony's A7 III.

-You'll also want to pack either a wide or super-wide angle fast lens, which are the best lenses for aurora photography.
+You'll also want to pack either a wide or super-wide angle fast lens, which are the best lenses for astrophotography and capturing the aurora in general.
 10-35mm is preferred, as these focal lengths allow you to capture the whole landscape and sky.
 A fast lens is one with an aperture of f stop 2.8 or lower, which allows lots of light in the camera.
 The SIGMA 14mm f1.8 DG HSM Art is a great lens for aurora photography

 In addition to the above, you will definitely need a tripod.
 You will be taking long exposures, so your camera needs to be still and on something sturdy.
 We'd recommend something like the Manfrotto BeFree carbon fibre travel tripod, which only weighs 1.1kg.
 Useful if you're traveling overseas and need to keep luggage weight to a minimum.